RoiAdinov/DexGen/README.md

-> built on .NET and Python, provides professional-grade features for trading, automation, and risk protection.
-Compatible with all networks and tokens, including the most promising blockchains: ETH, Solana, BSC, AVAX, Solana, MATIC.
+> built on .NET and Python, utilizing Claude Engineer and Llama Arbiter. provides professional-grade features for trading, automation, backtesting, and risk protection. compatible with all networks and tokens, including the most promising blockchains: ETH, Solana, and AVAX.